-DM: Well, many of the founding members are automotive trainers of some description, and we felt that we could provide valuable insight to others.
+DM: Well, many of the admin members are automotive trainers of some description, and we felt that we could provide valuable insight to others.
 We have created a pool of resources that they can dip into when they have the time.
 Our hope is that this will help guide those that need it.

 More broadly, it was always the intention to disband the group once its purpose had been served.
 At one point, the admin team discussed shutting down the group after Christmas.
 But, thankfully, we realised that the need for the group may be even greater as the talk of second waves and variants started to circulate.

 Now, we have decided to be as flexible as possible with this.
 We are letting the group members lead our decision.
 If the members need us, then we will be there to support them.

 PMM: Finally, what would you like the group’s legacy to be?